-The expectation of gender roles affects everyone negatively yet differently.
-While it affected me by making me believe that the pinnacle of my happiness would revolve around a supposed future marriage with a supposed future husband, people experience its consequences in a number of ways.
-For many of the men in my family, it translates into performing hyper-masculinity.
-That is, there is a fear of being seen as weak, fragile, and unable to provide for their families.
-This translates into toxic pride that almost hinders them and creates a power struggle between family members that is due to gender.
+The expectation of heteronormative gender roles affects everyone negatively, yet also differently based on gender.
+It affected me by making me believe that the pinnacle of my happiness would revolve around a supposed future marriage with a supposed future husband.
+For many of the men in my family, it translates into performing hypermasculinity.

-This creates a culture with pre-assigned expectations.
-Queerness dismantles these expectations by creating a counter-culture that does not rely on gender roles.
-That is, I can engage in relationships (especially romantic relationships) without feeling like I have to live up to pre-approved standards.
-It creates a better sense of equality between partnerships that relies on ability and communication instead of gender role expectations.
+Queerness dismantles these expectations by creating a counterculture that does not rely on gender roles.
+As a queer person, I can engage in relationships (especially romantic relationships) without feeling like I have to live up to pre-approved standards.
+Queerness allows for a better sense of equality in partnerships, partnerships that rely on ability and communication instead of rigid gender roles.

 More Radical Reads: How Misogyny Shows Up in the Queer Community

-When I first came to terms with my genderqueerness, it felt as if years of conditioning had washed away from me and I was able to live authentically as myself instead of feeling a need to always fit into this predisposed “girl” mold.
-Existing within my nonbinary gender identity was a radical act because I was actively choosing to demand a space for the parts of me that are neither man nor woman and which can’t be controlled according to the standards set in place by the existing gender binary.
+When I first came to terms with my genderqueerness, it felt as if years of conditioning had washed away from me.
+I was able to live authentically as myself instead of feeling a need to always fit into a predisposed “girl” mold.
+Existing within my non-binary gender identity was a radical act because I was actively choosing to demand a space for the parts of me that are neither man nor woman and which can’t be controlled according to the standards set in place by the existing gender binary.

 By doing away with compulsory heterosexuality for ourselves, we are deviating from the social norms.
 Living as our authentic selves and accepting our queerness is a radical act in a society that conditions people to believe that deviating from the social norms is punishable and that fear of punishment should be enough to get us to comply and pretend to fit into heterosexuality.

-Within our culture, the commonly accepted type of attraction exists in the form of heterosexual romanticism and sexuality.
-Contrary to popular belief, this is not the only combination for attraction that can exist.
-Queerness de-centers traditional attraction by creating a space for polyamory and the many ways that romantic, sexual, and platonic attraction can be matched, mismatched, and practiced.
+Within our culture, the most commonly accepted type of attraction is heterosexual romance and sexuality.
+Contrary to popular belief, this is not the only attraction that can exist.
+Queerness de-centers dominant assumptions about attraction by creating a space for polyamory and the many ways that romantic, sexual, and platonic attraction can be experienced — the fluidity of attraction.

-That is, queerness allows fluidity of attraction.
-Because there are countless gender identities and countless ways of being platonically, romantically, or sexually attracted to someone, queerness creates a space for non-traditional attraction by taking all of this into account.
+Because there are countless gender identities and ways of being platonically, romantically, or sexually attracted to someone, queerness creates a space for non-traditional attraction by taking all of this into account.

-Practicing non-traditional attraction is radical because it allows the existence of different types of relationships that do not need to be forced into the mold society expects us to place around them.
-This is freeing because relationships can then be built primarily around the needs and wants of the people engaging in it instead of the expectations set in place of what the relationship should look like according to societal standards.
+Practicing non-traditional attraction is radical because it allows for different types of relationships that don’t need to be forced into the mold society expects of us.
+Relationships can instead be built around the needs and wants of the people engaging in them instead of around societal expectations.

 More Radical Reads: 10 Queer Women and Non-binary People of Color Using Media & Art to Get Free

 Catholicism has historically been used as a tool of colonialism and still continues to be used as a tool of compliance and oppression.
-Fear of sin, eternal damnation, and prosecution has created a culture where queer folk have repressed our queerness as a survival mechanism within a mainly-Catholic culture.
+Fear of sin, eternal damnation, and prosecution has created a culture where queer folks have repressed our queerness as a survival mechanism within Catholic culture.